 Getting There & Cost

-Great Wolf Lodge is located in Pocono Mountains, PA, about an hour and 15 minutes from Manhattan.
-The hotel and water park is fairly pricey, in the area of $500 a night during the weekend for a family of four during peak season, with cheaper deals during the week or off-season like summer and early fall.
-You cannot use the water park unless you are an overnight guest.
+There are many locations of the resort across the country.
+This Great Wolf Lodge is located in Pocono Mountains, Pennsylvania, about an hour and 15 minutes from Manhattan.
+The hotel and water park are fairly pricey, in the area of $500 a night during the weekend for a family of four during peak season, with cheaper deals during the week or off-season like summer and early fall.
+You cannot use the water park unless you are an overnight guest, so no day passes here.
 It may seem like a lot of money for one night, but you do get two days at the water park.
 You can arrive as early as 1pm the day you check in and stay in the water park until it closes at 8pm on the day you check out.
-Two days of fantastic water fun and perfect weather for the cost of one night’s stay makes it all worth while!
+Two days of fantastic water fun and perfect weather for the cost of one night’s stay makes it all worthwhile!

 Photos courtesy of the resort except where noted.